Chevrolet Aveo: Ravon Nexia R3

 The refreshed T250 Aveo sedan was launched in Uzbekistan and Russia in 2016 as Ravon Nexia R3.
 The car is produced at the GM Uzbekistan plant.
 The Ravon Nexia R3 is available with the 1.5-liter petrol engine (105 hp) paired with the 5-speed manual or the 6-speed automatic.
+After 2020 it was renamed to Chevrolet Nexia and was discontinued in 2023.

 Second generation (T300; 2011)

 The second generation Aveo debuted at the 2010 Paris Motor Show, using the Gamma II global subcompact platform.
-It had been previewed earlier in the year as the Aveo RS concept, shown in concept form with 19-inch wheels and a M32 six-speed manual transmission mated to a 1.4-liter turbocharged Ecotec engine, rated at 138 hp.
+It had been previewed earlier in the year as the Aveo RS concept, shown in concept form with 19-inch wheels and a M32 six-speed manual transmission mated to a 1.4-liter, turbocharged Ecotec engine, rated at 138 hp.

 Development of the second-generation Aveo was led by GM Korea, with Opel engineers leading platform development along with significant input from engineers from Australia's Holden and Chevrolet of the United States.
 The Aveo marked the debut of the Gamma II global subcompact platform.
 Exterior design was led by GM Daewoo Executive Designer(VP) Kim Tae Wan, and Australian designer Ondrej Koromhaz from Holden who was on assignment to GM Korea from 2005 to 2007.
 Koromhaz described his goal for the Aveo as a "four-seat motorcycle" and took design inspiration from motorcycles, notably in the Aveo's exposed headlights and motorcycle-style instrument cluster.
 For US-manufactured models, the Sonic features suspension tuning by Corvette Racing engineer John Buttermore.